BSC-ES/providentia/docs/source/Configuration-files.md

 flags = 1
 ```

-All the options to set the data flags can be found in [Data flags and QA names and codes](Data-flags-and-QA-names-and-codes).
+All the options to set the data flags can be found in [Data flags and QA](Data-flags-and-QA).

 #### Representativity bounds